guyroutledge/jekyll-blog/_posts/blog/2014-04-26-custom-radio-buttons.md

 ## Labels & inputs

-So, we can style nearby elements differently based on the state of the chceked attribute.
+So, we can style nearby elements differently based on the state of the checked attribute.
 But we can also link labels and inputs together so that clicking on the label activates the checking and unchecking of the input.